Have you heard of Elon Musk?

 I presume your answer is yes.
 If not, may I ask whether you’re living under a rock?

-Elon Musk is the founder of Tesla Motors [NASDAQ:TSLA] — the world’s most famous electric vehicle company.
-He famously tweeted:
+Elon Musk is the founder of Tesla Motors [NYSE:TSLA] — the world’s most famous electric vehicle company.
+He famously tweeted a few years back,

 ‘Battery “breakthroughs” need to state power and energy density (not the same thing), plus how long they last.
 They usually fail on energy.’